- Why a RI Life Index?

 Because the RI Life Index survey method is designed to be anonymous and all potentially identifying characteristics are separated from the publicly available data, the possibilities for data integration are limited at best.
 This intentional survey method allows for greater participation and typically richer data, which can be used to reinforce existing data resources.
 The only identifier within our evaluation is the ZIP Code, which allows us to present results at a geographic level but limits the ability for full integration of these results with other data sources.
-We plan to facilitate sessions with the Health Equity Zones and to continue working with other community-based organizations to ensure that RI Life Index data drives action to address pressing community needs.
+We have facilitated sessions with the Health Equity Zones and we will continue working with other community-based organizations to ensure that RI Life Index data drives action to address pressing community needs.

 Who are the members of the RI Life Index Coalition?

 It’s clear that in order to tackle the many social factors influencing health outcomes, key community partners must join together.
 That’s why we convened the RI Life Index Coalition, a group of community leaders who are shaping the next steps in the RI Life Index journey, helping to animate and activate the Index, and providing thought leadership on viable solutions to the challenges identified.
 Coalition members also provide recommendations about how best to leverage existing data resources.
 The following organizations, all of which are all working in the arenas highlighted within the survey, including basic human needs and social services, are participating on the Coalition: